SNOED: 12 Week Economic Development Course

 Where does one find course materials?

-Course materials can be found on the Snoed portal (textbook, syllabus and course recordings).
+Course materials can be found on the Google Classroom and Snoed portal (textbook, syllabus and course recordings).

 Who do I reach out to if I have a question after registering?